ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Users can define their own constants in the input file.
-These constants can be used for any parameter that consists in one real number.
+These constants can be used for any parameter that consists of one or more floats.
 User-defined constant names can contain only letters, numbers and the character ``_``.
 The name of each constant has to begin with a letter.
 The following names are used by WarpX, and cannot be used as user-defined constants: ``x``, ``y``, ``z``, ``X``, ``Y``, ``t``.